our approach

 In 2022/23 we adapted our approach to focus on increasing seed loan repayment rates: we asked farmers for a down payment against their seed loan.
 We worked with 150 farmers again but focused on one village.
 This proved effective and seed loan repayment increased significantly in 2022/23 with repayments up to 50%.
 Sorghum yields however remained stubbornly low.
 The most critical factor was late planting, due to the fact that farmers were prioritizing their maize crop for early planting, but planting spacing was another contributing factor.

 In 2023/24 we adapted our approach again with a focus on increasing yields.
 Our goal was to double yields to 1 MT / ha.
-We reduced the number of farmers we work with but increased the support that we provide to each farmer: we offered farmers a larger seed loan and we piloted fertilizer loans with a small number of farmers.
+We reduced the number of farmers we work with but increased the support that we provide to each farmer and we piloted fertilizer loans with a small number of farmers.
+In 2023/24 Zambia experienced one of the worst droughts on record which resulted in 3.3 million people requiring humanitarian assistance.
+While their neighbors lost their entire maize harvest, sorghum farmers were still able to harvest a crop: about half their normal crop but this provided an essential source of food & income.